 Cocoa Nibs, from the cacao fruit bean, are a rich source of antioxidants, vitamins, minerals and fiber.
 One of the best sources of magnesium, needed for more than 300 biochemical reactions in the body (272 milligrams per 100 grams) important for muscle and nerve function and heart rhythm.
 Dietary fibre, 1 ounce has 9 grams and iron, necessary for red blood cell production, are also found.
 1 ounce of raw nibs has 6% of your recommended daily iron intake.
 Cacao's ability to act on neurotransmitters is why it's known for its mood-enhancing benefit.
 It stimulates the brain to release neurotransmitters that trigger emotions like euphoria.
 Phenylethylamine an adrenal-related chemical our bodies make when excited makes us feel focused and alert.
 Anandamide, a lipid found in cacao, is also part of its feel-good factor.
 Theobromine, which makes up 1-2 % of the cacao bean, is a nervous system stimulant that dilates the blood vessels like caffeine.
 You also get more calcium from cacao than chocolate, because the sugar in chocolate takes calcium reserves from the body.

-Hi-Oleic Peanuts, Oleic Acid is a monounsaturated fatty acid and is known as a good fat, reducing the amount of bad cholesterol whilst boosting the levels of good cholesterol.
-Monounsaturated fats are commonly found in foods such as nuts, seeds, olive oil and avocados.
-The increase in the level of oleic acid in the peanuts and the consequential drop in linoleic acid (polyunsaturated) means that hi-oleic peanuts are also less likely to go rancid and can last 8 times longer than regular peanuts.
+Hi-Oleic Peanuts, the Oleic Acid is a monounsaturated fatty acid and is known as a good fat, reducing the amount of bad cholesterol whilst boosting the levels of good cholesterol.
+These monounsaturated fats are commonly found in foods such as nuts, seeds, olive oil and avocados.
+The increase in the level of oleic acid in the peanuts and the consequential drop in linoleic acid (polyunsaturated) also means that hi-oleic peanuts are also less likely to go rancid and can last 8 times longer than regular peanuts.

-Tiger nuts, are a tuber and are completely soy, dairy, grain, nut, seed (etc, etc.) free.
+Tiger nuts are a tuber and are completely soy, dairy, grain, nut, seed (etc, etc.) free.
 Tigernuts are the highest whole food source of a unique type of fiber called resistant starch.
 Resistant starch is a highly beneficial pre-biotic, which means it feeds the good bacteria in your digestive tract.
 Unlike other starchy vegetable tubers such as potatoes, tigernuts are a good source of healthful fats.
 They have a fatty acid composition similar to olive oil, with the fat composition being about 73% monounsaturated fat, 18% saturated fat and 9% polyunsaturated fat.
 Lower percentage of polyunsaturated fat, which can be highly inflammatory, in contrast to the specific monounsaturated and saturated fats (both nourishing, non-inflammatory types of fat) makes a healthy fat profile.

 Coconuts are excellent for your immunity as they are antiviral, antifungal, antibacterial, and anti-parasitic.
-It can kill harmful bacteria, viruses, fungi, and parasites, if you consume coconut in any of its various forms (raw, toasted, coconut oil, milk or butter, etc.), it can help treat some of the most resilient illnesses such as influenza, throat infections, urinary tract infections, bronchitis and numerous other ailments caused by microbials.
+It can kill harmful bacteria, viruses, fungi, and parasites, if you consume coconut in any of its various forms (raw, toasted, coconut oil, milk or butter, etc.), it can also help treat some of the most resilient illnesses such as influenza, throat infections, urinary tract infections, bronchitis and numerous other ailments caused by microbials.
 Its also a nutritious source of fibre vitamins, minerals and amino acids.